Valafar123/WaterBucket/README.md

-# WaterBucket
+## WaterBucket

 WaterBucket Mod for Minecraft Java Edition

-## About
+### About

 WaterBucket is a survial rebalance and quality-of-life mod for Minecraft Java Edition.
 It can be added or removed to worlds without breaking anything.
 Changes are primarily to Loot Tables and Recipes.
 WaterBucket adds no new blocks, textures, sounds, or entities.
-Refer to changelog.txt for list of changes.
+Refer to FEATURES.md for list of features, and CHANGELOG.md for list of changes from previous versions.

-## Install Instructions
+### Install Instructions

-Move the WaterBucket folder to AppData/Roaming/.minecraft/saves/(savename)/datapacks
+Move the WaterBucket folder in this directory to AppData/Roaming/.minecraft/saves/(savename)/datapacks

-## Contributors
+### Contributors

-Vala,
+* Vala
-Kodo
+* Kodo

-## License
+### License

 This project is covered by the MIT License.